AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
-Cloud Type                                      Currently Transit GW can launched in AWS, Azure and GCP Gateway Name                                    A unique name to identify the Transit GW Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
+Cloud Type                                      Currently Transit GW can launched in AWS, Azure, and GCP Gateway Name                                    A unique name to identify the Transit GW Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
 Region                                          One of the AWS regions